Genkunen/ProgramowanieObiektoweProjekt/README.md

 As an example, let's consider a simulation of the life of a colony of different types of organisms (herbivores, omnivores, carnivores).
 Each group of organisms has different properties and behavioral patterns.
 These organisms can move (randomly) around a board of given dimensions.
 Each board square can contain some kind of resource (food).
 The simulation begins by creating a random board with resources.
 Then, we place randomly generated organisms on it.
 At each step of the simulation, the organism moves a specific number of squares.
 During its journey, it can find resources, encounter other organisms, and interact with them.
 The project created by students should allow for the setting of various initial parameters for the running simulation.
 Furthermore, data for each epoch (e.g., population size) should be collected during the simulation.
 After the simulation is completed, this data should be saved in some way, e.g., as a CSV file.

-There exist:
-- plants that do nothing but follow constantly present water current,
-- fish that eat the plants and may eat other fish,
-- predators that only eat fish.

 ## Dependencies
 ### Required